You receive protection

 - negotiate a payment plan with your creditors.
 You can do this yourself or authorise someone else to negotiate on your behalf

-Once you apply, you cannot apply for temporary debt protection again for 12 months.
+Once your TDP is accepted, you cannot apply for temporary debt protection again for 12 months.

-Note: If you are having difficulty with your taxation or superannuation obligations, including debts, you should seek advice from the Australian Taxation Office.
-They offer a range of support mechanisms.
-Read more at ato.gov.au/coronavirus
+Note: If you are having difficulty with your taxation or superannuation obligations, including debts due to COVID-19, you should seek advice from the Australian Taxation Office (ATO).

 Some goods can still be repossessed